JAVAB3ANS/engr-110/README.md

 - [Final Presentation](https://docs.google.com/presentation/d/1V70TTeRNqOqZtpzOwAHefrnNfKcoAyB3B4D3S5SgI5E/edit?usp=sharing)

+## Final Week - 12/8th

+- The location of the rain barrels has been determined.
+A location along the fence, adjacent to the larger garden, is a potential alternative.
+The placement is good since the gutter pipe will be simple and will not be routed over any sidewalks.
+Because of the close proximity, irrigation plumbing is also relatively straightforward.

+- To minimize sediment buildup in the main tanks, a first flush filter will be required.
+To water plants, the filter may be poured into the garden.
+In order to serve 883 square feet of roof, 44 gal of water must be redirected in the first flush.

+- Currently, the irrigation system will be powered by a bigger fish tank pump.
+Because the pump operates on 115 volts, no conversion circuitry is required.
+The pump may be controlled by an outside smart switch, which can be operated automatically or manually.

 ## Be in Touch

 - Obsessed with technology and the intuitive user-computer design process, I’m a resourceful individual who’s passionate about the computing industry in the Silicon Valley.